galuhpzh/galuhpzh/README.md

 ###

-<p align="left">I love turning ideas into code 💻<br>Always curious about how things work from backend logic to frontend design.<br>Let’s keep building and learning together! → (this guy was lying)</p>
+<p align="left">I love turning ideas into code 💻<br>Always curious about how things work from backend logic to frontend design.<br>Let’s keep building and learning together!</p>

 ###